A girl doesn’t ask for much.

-- I could start the day with the perfect weekend breakfast
+- I could start every day with the perfect weekend breakfast

-I am coming to terms with the fact that most points on this list are impossible (although I’m taking some comfort by wishing my hair to miraculously change as I sleep).
+I am coming to terms with the fact that three points on this list are impossible (although I’m taking some comfort in wishing my hair to miraculously change as I sleep).
 Breakfast, though, is easy.
 To start, I need to discover what makes a breakfast ‘perfect’.

 We all have varying opinions on breakfast.
 Some people love it and, like myself, bounce out of bed in order to eat, some people hate it and queasily sip coffee until lunch.
 Other people have strangely specific breakfast requirements – no soft fruit before noon, for example.

-When considering the ‘best breakfast’ I disregarded the classic English fry up because, aside from the basics of eggs and bacon, the rest is personal to the chef.
+When considering the ‘best savoury breakfast’ I disregarded the classic English fry up because, aside from the basics of eggs and bacon, the rest is personal to the chef.
 You might prefer fried bread to toast, or black pudding to baked beans.
-I also think most food blog-readers know how to scramble eggs – apologies if you can’t but you won’t find them here (although they are here and here, evidentially I really like scrambled eggs).
+I also think most food blog-readers know how to scramble eggs – apologies if you can’t but you won’t find them here (although they are here and here because I really like scrambled eggs).

 So, to business.
-I selected four of my favourite savoury breakfasts, and volunteered as your guinea-pig, dear reader, by cooking and sampling each one for assessment.
+There are so many delicious, adventurous breakfasts from around the world, it was difficult to narrow down my selection!
+However, I eventually chose four of my favourite savoury breakfasts, and volunteered as your guinea-pig, dear reader, by cooking and sampling each one for assessment.
 Sit back, breakfast is served…

 Garlic Mushrooms and Tomatoes on Toast with Tarragon Hollandaise